Berrada33/CTF/CRISIS Training/Network/Secure FTP/README.md

 ## Solution :one::

-After downloading the compressed folder and extracting it , we see that's contains a file named t1_2022.pcapng
+After downloading the compressed folder and extracting it , we see a file named t1_2022.pcapng

 ![image](https://user-images.githubusercontent.com/73240347/159010754-6ce4968b-9326-442c-9087-d30d58101d41.png)